Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Corollaries

-\item The existence of $ \Pi $ heavily relies on the existence of the foliations $ W^{\kappa}(z) $, $ z \in X $, $ \kappa \in \{ s, u, cs, cu \} $, which might not always exist if $ H $ is not invertible.
-In general, one can not expect the Decoupling Theorem holds for a bundle correspondence or a non-invertible bundle map.
-However, see \cite{Lu91} where the reader can find such result also holds for some special non-invertible maps.
+\item The existence of $ \Pi $ heavily relies on the existence of the foliations $ W^{\kappa}(z) $, $ z \in X $, $ \kappa \in \{ s, u, cs, cu \} $, which may not exist if $ H $ is not invertible.
+In general, one cannot expect the decoupling theorem holds for a bundle correspondence or a non-invertible bundle map.
+However, in \cite{Lu91}, the reader can find the decoupling theorem also for some special non-invertible maps.

-\item The corresponding result for flows is the same which is omitted here.
-Except the linearization of $ h^{cs}, h^{cu} $, Decoupling Theorem was also obtained by many authors.
-The most famous result is Hartman-Grossman Theorem (see e.g. \cite{KH95}) for a hyperbolic equilibrium with its generalization in Banach spaces.
-For a non-hyperbolic equilibrium,, it might be first proved by F. Taken in \cite{Tak71}; K. Palmer also proved this case for the nonautonomous continuous systems (the corresponding nonautonomous discrete systems are the case $ M = \mathbb{Z} $, $ u(n) = n+1 $), see \cite{KP90} and the references therein.
-See also \cite{Irw70, Tak71} (hyperbolic periodic orbit), \cite{dMel73} (hyperbolic compact set), and \cite{PS70} (normally hyperbolic compact invariant manifold). \end{asparaenum} \end{rmk}
+\item The corresponding result for flows is the same, which is omitted here.
+Except the linearization of $ h^{cs}, h^{cu} $, the decoupling theorem was also obtained by many authors.
+The most famous result is the Hartman--Grossman Theorem (see e.g. \cite{KH95}) with its generalizations to Banach spaces for hyperbolic equilibriums.
+For non-hyperbolic equilibriums, it was perhaps first proved by F. Taken \cite{Tak71}; K. Palmer also proved this case for nonautonomous continuous systems (the corresponding nonautonomous discrete systems are the case $ M = \mathbb{Z} $, $ u(n) = n+1 $); see \cite{KP90} and the references therein.
+See also \cite{Irw70, Tak71} (hyperbolic periodic orbits), \cite{dMel73} (hyperbolic compact sets), and \cite{PS70} (normally hyperbolic compact invariant manifolds). \end{asparaenum} \end{rmk}